dockfries/infernus-starter/readme.md

 - [Why does crash the first time you run it?](https://github.com/dockfries/infernus-starter/issues/12)
 - `samp-node` plugin should be executed after other plugins, see `config.json -> pawn.legacy_plugins`
-- `samp-node` requires compliance with the `commonjs` specification and has been converted via `rslib`

 ## Credits